rakudo/rakudo/README.md

     $ make
     $ make spectest # optional
     $ make install # IMPORTANT, installs to install/bin/perl6

-Note that the `make install` step is necessary for running Rakudo from outside the build directory.
-But don't worry, it installs locally by default, so you don't need any administrator privileges for carrying out this step.

 ### Multiple backends at the same time